Our Cultural, Equity & Inclusion Statement

 Our Staff

-This kind of community outreach is not new to us.
-In 2015, HERO Theatre produced The Clifford Odets Project: Waiting for Lefty, Golden Boy, and Awake and Sing, with a cast consisting mainly of Black and Latine artists.
-Extensive outreach was done to labor union workers throughout Los Angeles, specifically the long-shore workers and the agricultural and Spanish-language carpenter's union, who were invited to attend at no charge.
-Finally, HERO offers discounted student tickets to every show to encourage and engage with a younger generation of theatergoers.
-In 2022, HERO Theatre also offered ASL-interpreted shows, beginning with our production of Tea by Velina Hasu Houston.
+This kind of outreach is not new to us.
+In 2015, HERO produced The Clifford Odets Project—a trilogy featuring Waiting for Lefty, Golden Boy, and Awake and Sing—with a cast made up primarily of Black and Latine artists.
+We conducted extensive outreach to labor union workers across Los Angeles, including longshore workers, agricultural laborers, and members of the Spanish-speaking carpenters’ union, all of whom were invited to attend at no cost.